willowmck/eks-gateway-poc/README.md

 If you refresh the browser where the `@gmail.com` user is logged in, we should now see a `403 Error - You don't have authorization to view this page` if you access anything other than the `/anything/opa-protected` endpoint

 ### cleanup extauthpolicy for next labs
-If you need to clean up the extauth policy, simply just remove it with the command below
+This step is not required to continue with the labs, but if you need to clean up the extauth policy, simply just remove it with the command below
 ```
 kubectl --context ${CLUSTER1} -n httpbin delete ExtAuthPolicy httpbin-opa
 ```